joamag/boytacean/README.md

 A Game Boy emulator that is written in Rust 🦀.

-**This emulator has been written for educational purposes and shouldn't be taken to seriously.** But yeahh it plays games... 🎮
+**This emulator has been written for educational purposes and shouldn't be taken to seriously.** But yeahh it plays games, which is cool... 🎮

 ## Build